Mental health has been an area of concern for millennia, though the way that humans have gone about dealing with it has varied immensely.

 We are now able to communicate with doctors via our smartphones using video chat – an idea that would have seemed absurd even just 30 years ago.
 Perhaps in the future, we will be able to have medications downloaded directly into our bloodstream, or we will be able to receive EEGs or CAT scans simply by using our own portable devices.

 Whatever the case is, there’s little doubt that telehealth will be an important factor for the future of medicine.
 Telehealth has only been around for half a century, and it has only really been prevalent in the last decade or two.
+For more information on mental telehealth check out CertaPet.

 In this short timeframe, telehealth has completely revolutionized the way that people are able to receive treatment for mental and physical ailments.
 One can only imagine what the future will hold for telehealth.